DEI is more than a buzzword — it’s a mindset.

 DEI in marketing boils down to one simple but immeasurable idea: All we can do is try our best.

 The good news is that trying your best starts with simply learning more.
-Leveling up your own understanding in turn levels up your content, which can translate to more authentic connections with your audience, more links with high-quality prospects, and better E-A-T.
+Leveling up your own understanding, in turn, levels up your content, which can translate to more authentic connections with your audience, better link building with high-quality prospects, and better SEO impacting E-E-A-T.

 If you’re reading this, chances are you’re open to learning with us.
 Join us as we explore why DEI in marketing is important, along with 11 ways we can try our best in both our content marketing and our daily lives.